| Skip section navigation

 - Relax, Replenish, Reconnect is a video of special session on holistic healing after spinal cord injury.

-To learn more about annual follow-up appointments for spinal cord injury, talk to your physician or call Sister Kenny Rehabilitation Associates at 612-863-4495.
+To learn more about annual follow-up appointments for spinal cord injury, talk to your physician or call Courage Kenny Rehabilitation Associates at 612-863-4495.

-Kenny Grad School offers a free education series for people with spinal cord injuries and their families.
-Sessions are offered every other month, on a Tuesday evening, from 6:30 to 8 p.m. at Sister Kenny Rehabilitation Institute at Abbott Northwestern Hospital – second floor, therapy gym, unless otherwise noted.
+Courage Kenny Grad School offers a free education series for people with spinal cord injuries and their families.
+Sessions are offered every other month, on a Tuesday evening, from 6:30 to 8 p.m. at Courage Kenny Rehabilitation Institute at Abbott Northwestern Hospital – second floor, therapy gym, unless otherwise noted.

 For more information about these sessions, call 612-863-3201.